TechnicalPursuit/TIBET/README.md

 The GitHub-based [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki) is a great place to get started.
-Documentation in the TIBET wiki is focused on topics of particular interest to developers who will be using TIBET via GitHub or who want to learn more about TIBET's overall architecture, construction standards, and project roadmap.
+Documentation in the TIBET wiki is focused on topics of particular interest if you want to learn more about TIBET's overall architecture, construction standards, and project roadmap.

 Full product documentation is hosted at <http://www.technicalpursuit.com/tibet>.